Winner: 2013’s Blog of the Year

 “Yes, that would be nice,” replied the other chicken.
 “But the eagle belongs to the sky.
 And we are chickens.
 And chickens belong on the ground.”

 And so the eagle turned away from the sky, and looked back down to the dirt in the barnyard, where he began scratching and pecking at the dry ground again.
 And in the end that little eagle never did fly.
 Instead he lived and died, on the ground, scratching and pecking, just like all of the other barnyard chickens.
 Because that is what he thought he was.

 We must stop using the weight of our own judgmental thinking to hold our spirit down.
 Instead, we should use that energy to empower the wings of our imagination to lift us to heights we previously did not know belonged to us.
 We’ll not only have a much greater perspective that way, but our freedom will be an inspiration to all of the other chickens still on the ground.

 There is no right or wrong way to fly.
 There are no good or bad paths through the sky.
 There is only flying.
-Now go be an eagle.
+Now let’s go be eagles.